 Grape Juice?
 Jesus instituted the Lord’s Supper in the Springtime (again, during the season of Passover) and that means there was no fresh grape juice available to him.
 He undoubtedly used fermented juice.

 It is also clear that the saints at Corinth used fermented juice while celebrating communion.
 How else could they have become drunk (cf., 1 Cor.
 11:21)?!
 Main point: We do use real wine in communion.

-At the same time, we realize that some saints have a legitimate case of conscience when it comes to consuming alcoholic beverages.
-We acknowledge our responsibility to be sensitive to weak consciences (cf., 1 Cor.
-8) and we do, therefore, make alcohol-free juice available in the inner ring of the communion tray.
+At the same time, we realize that some saints have a legitimate case of conscience when it comes to consuming alcohol.
+We do acknowledge our responsibility to be sensitive to weak consciences (cf., 1 Cor.
+8) and have made juice available to them.
+We have no members with scruples at the present, so only wine is used.

 Intinction?
 When Jesus instituted the Lord’s Supper, he clearly used two elements: Bread and Wine.
 He also offered these elements to his disciples in two distinct acts.
 Therefore, we do not follow the modern practice called “intinction” (i.e., dipping the bread into the wine).
 We serve communion as our Saviour first did.

 If you have other questions about how we administer communion in our church, send me an email and I will get back to you shortly.